moo68/Madoc/README.md

 - Converting Voronoi cells into veritces [DONE]
 - Triangularizing Voronoi cells (triangle fan) [DONE]
 - Properly rendering a full grid of Voronoi cells [DONE]
-- Triangularizing Voronoi cells (ear clipping) [IN PROGRESS]
+- Triangularizing Voronoi cells (ear clipping) [DONE]*
-- Changing Voronoi cell attributes based on Perlin noise
+- Changing Voronoi cell attributes based on Perlin noise [IN PROGRESS]
 - ...and more?

+*Ear-clipping is currently quite basic and can produce some artifacts, but is good enough for now